Carnegie Community Engagement classification graphic

 Institutionalizing Public Engagement

 Public engagement is critical to solving some of the world’s most pressing societal challenges (e.g., poverty, hunger, energy security, urban decay, architectural segregation, public health, educational and economic disparity) and has been a hallmark of land-grant institutions like the University of Illinois Urbana-Champaign.
-The dual pandemics of COVID-19 and systemic racial injustice require us to focus intently on enacting more effective public engagement efforts as we find ways to contribute solutions to today's most pressing and challenging societal issues.
-As we consider resumption of in-person, face-to-face engagement work with communities post-COVID, it is time to identify strategies within our academic units for ensuring high quality, equitable partnerships and collaborations in light of the significant developments that have occurred over the two past years.
+The COVID-19 pandemic required us to focus intently on enacting more effective public engagement efforts as we find ways to contribute solutions to today's most pressing and challenging societal issues.
+As we resume in-person, face-to-face engagement work with communities post-COVID, it is time to identify strategies within our academic units for ensuring high quality partnerships and collaborations in light of the significant developments that have occurred over the few past years.